-- Existing residential - Public and commercial buildings smaller than 250 m2 or with low solar potential (limited access to light, etc.)
+smaller than 250 m or with low solar potential (limited access to light, etc.)

-This comes with further EU regulation limiting the length of permitting for rooftop solar installations to a maximum of three months4.
-Another infringement of national and sub-national prerogatives in the face of an existential threat.
+This comes with further EU regulation

+limiting the length of permitting for rooftop solar installations to a maximum of three months.
+Another infringement of national and sub-national prerogatives in the face

+Public and commercial buildings

+The only real estate exempted is: